Meet the members of Lunken Lab

 Fanny Lemarie

-I am the Clinical Trial Project Coordinator at the Lunken Lab and the IBD Centre of BC.
+I am the Research Project Manager at the Lunken Lab and the IBD Centre of BC.
 I have been working at UBC since 2016, first as a postdoctoral fellow and then as a Research Associate until 2024, before joining the Lunken Lab.
 I hold a PhD in Biochemistry and Nutrition from the Institut Agro Rennes in France.

 In my current role, I oversee the planning and implementation of several clinical studies, including multi-centre trials across Canada.
 My responsibilities include securing Research Ethics Board approvals, coordinating patient recruitment strategies, and ensuring that valuable data and patient samples are collected, stored, and analyzed to the highest standards.